cloudflare/cloudflare-docs/content/constellation/_index.md

 Functionality you can deploy to your application with Constellation:

+* Content generation, summarization, or similarity analysis
+* Question answering
+* Audio transcription
 * Image or audio classification
 * Object detection
 * Anomaly detection
-* Text translation, summarization, or similarity analysis
-* Natural language processing (NLP)
 * Sentiment analysis
-* Speech recognition (or text to speech)
-* Question answering

 ---